diqidoq/avh/README.md

 ### Using AVH:

-AVH supports actions based on simple parameter flags, like `avh -a` or `avh -l`
+AVH supports actions based on simple -options, like `avh -a` or `avh -l`

-    type avh -a : to list all available vhost conf files in path type avh -n : to list all enabled vhosts in enabled path type avh -e : to edit a new or existing conf file type avh -d : duplicate an available vhost conf file in path type avh -l : to append a local address to /etc/hosts file type avh -x : to remove a local address from /etc/hosts file type avh -r : to restart Apache2 server
+    'avh -a'         list all virtual host conf files available (use this first) 'avh -n'         list all virtual host conf files enabled 'avh -e'         edit a new or existing conf file 'avh -d'         duplicate a virtual host conf file available 'avh -i'         list all ip 127.0.0.1 entries from etc/hosts file 'avh -l'         append a local address to /etc/hosts file 'avh -x'         remove a local address from /etc/hosts file 'avh -r'         restart Apache2 server
+    'avh -h' or
+    'avh --help'     for help page (this)
+    'avh -v' or
+    'avh --version'  for showing version number and where installed

     flags -e, -l and -d require second parameter (variable|path|name)

-Run `avh -a` before `avh -e` or `avh -l` or `avh -d` to be in place and get command completion support.

 ## Dependencies